How To Write an Appendix in a Business Plan

 Company History and Background

-Businesses with a lot of competition in their industry will need to include more detail.
+Businesses with highly competitive landscape will need to gather detailed insights about their competition.
 Business plans for major businesses should have the company history section last so that you can provide additional information about your competitors or other companies that are relevant to your business plan.
 Businesses planning on using their business plan as an internal document can use less detail here.

 Market Analysis